linguistrix/LING573SharedTask/README.md

 D2 report can be found at doc/reports/D2.pdf

 D3
+Lenient Score: 0.3612
+Strict Score: 0.2419

-Execute the following commands to repro results
+Execute the following commands to reproduce the results:

 mkdir parallel_run_output